 What can a person with sight loss see?

 Being blind does not always mean that a person is living in total darkness.
-Many blind people and the majority of partially sighted people can recognise a friend at arm's length.
-People can be affected by eye conditions in different ways: some will have no central vision or no vision to the sides; others may see a patchwork of blank and defined areas, or else everything may be seen as a vague blur.
+Many blind people and most partially sighted people can recognise a friend at arm’s length.
+People can be affected by eye conditions in different ways: some will have no central vision or no vision to the sides; others may see a patchwork of blank and defined areas, or everything they see may be a vague blur.